-In fact, after this partial break, I shifted my focus on specific areas and now I deal completely with Direct Tax litigations, consultations, and Search and Seizure matters.
-This decision gave me work satisfaction, specialization and helped in maintaining balance in life and work.
+In fact, after this partial break, I shifted my focus to specific areas and now I deal completely with Direct Tax litigations, consultations, and Search and Seizure matters.
+This decision gave me work satisfaction and specialization, and help in maintaining a balance in life and work.

 To all women out there – It is okay to take professional pauses as a break, but I believe we shouldn’t let this break evolve into a full-fledged stop, especially if we’ve worked hard to develop this career.

 - Years of struggle, balancing being a CA, joining Deloitte, getting married, joining Pramodkumar Dad & Associates, being a Mom, buying a new house, and most importantly, loving the roller coaster journey.